track507/Text-Adventure-1/README.md

 We are excited for you to play our game.
 Please let us know what you think!

+## IMPORTANT

+If you are pulling from the repo and running the project, please cd into the Project folder.
+This is where the all of our code is located in. mvn compile and test will not work since there is no pom.xml in the repo directory.

 ## Valid Commands

 `use <item>`